Ethanol is on the rise, and subsequently so is phase separation

 Over 90% of U.S. gas stations are blending their gasoline with ethanol, and the number is only rising.

 Industry standard water floats operate under a principle of density.
 They are tuned to detect water at the bottom of a tank.
 However, the density of phase separation is lower than water, and thus traditional water floats will not reliably detect phase separation.
 Veeder-Root’s innovative Phase-Two Separation Float System uses multiple densities to detect both water and phase separation, making sure you are always protected.

 When water enters a tank filled with a gasoline / ethanol mixture, the ethanol absorbs it, causing the ethanol to separate from the gasoline and sink toward the bottom of the tank mixed with water.
 This mixture has a lighter density than pure water, causing it to go undetected with a traditional water float.

 Why is phase separation a problem?

-- Ethanol boost octane levels, but when ethanol mixes with water to create phase separation, the remaining gasoline is depleted of ethanol, lowering its octane level and making it ineligible for legal sale.
+Ethanol boosts octane levels, but when ethanol mixes with water to create phase separation, the remaining gasoline is depleted of ethanol, lowering its octane level and making it ineligible for legal sale.

 What can you do about it?

 The only way to combat phase separation is with continuous monitoring and early detection.
-The Veeder-Root Phase-Two Water Detector replaces the traditional gasoline float kit, offering both a water float and a phase separation float that send alarms straight to your automatic tank gauge (ATG) when tank contamination is suspected.
+The Veeder-Root Phase-Two Separation Float Kit replaces the traditional gasoline float kit, offering both a water float and a phase separation float that send alarms straight to your automatic tank gauge when tank contamination is suspected.